Winston-Lin/dziganto.github.io/_posts/2017-4-15-Sparse-Matrices-For-Efficient-Machine-Learning.md

 ### Computation Time
 ![Compute Time](/assets/images/sparse_matrix_compute_time.png?raw=true)

-Since I made this a classification problem, I used the Bernoulli Naive Bayes classifier which is known for speed.
+Since I made this a classification problem, I leveraged the Bernoulli Naive Bayes classifier which is known for speed.
 As you can see, converting to a sparse matrix lead to an 8-fold decrease in computation time!

 In case you are wondering, this method works with plenty of other algorithms, too.
 For example, I ran vanilla logistic regression and cut processing time in half.
 Where do we not see improved processing times?
 Decision tree-based algorithms like random forest.